Discover tailored commission strategies for maximum profits. Our guide simplifies options, empowering your financial journey. 🚀

 Agents typically work under a listing agreement that outlines their commission structure.
 This agreement should specify:

-Conditions under which the commission may change
+The percentage of the commission The duration of the agreement Conditions under which the commission may change

 When setting the asking price for a property, sellers should consider the commission.